NachoJ12/NachoJ12/README.md

 ### Hi there 👋, I'm Ignacio Justel
+- 👨🏻‍💻 Currently, I work in the exciting world of IT infrastructure, where I apply a variety of DevOps tools and practices to optimize processes and improve efficiency in software development and deployment
-- 🌱 Currently, I am deepening my knowledge in Java with Spring Boot, Spring Cloud, and developing APIs and microservices.
+- 🌱 I have knowledge of Java development with Spring Boot, Spring Cloud, APIs and microservices
-- 💡 I also find JavaScript and React interesting.
+- 💡 I also find JavaScript and React interesting
 - 🏊‍♂️ I like swimming

 ##